West End theatre: List of West End theatres

-Forthcoming productions
+Upcoming productions

-The following have been announced as future West End productions.
+The following shows are confirmed as future West End productions.
 The theatre in which they will run is either not yet known or currently occupied by another show.

 London's non-commercial theatres

 The term "West End theatre" is generally used to refer specifically to commercial productions in Theatreland.
 However, the leading non-commercial theatres in London enjoy great artistic prestige.
 These include the National Theatre, the Barbican Centre, Shakespeare's Globe (including the Sam Wanamaker Playhouse), the Old Vic, Royal Court Theatre, Sadler's Wells Theatre, and the Regent's Park Open Air Theatre.
-These theatres stage a high proportion of straight drama, Shakespeare, other classic plays and premieres of new plays by leading playwrights—David Hare's play Pravda starring Anthony Hopkins was described as "one of the biggest hits in the history of the National Theatre."
+These theatres stage a high proportion of straight drama, Shakespeare, other classic plays and premieres of new plays by leading playwrights—for example David Hare's play Pravda starring Anthony Hopkins which was described by The Telegraph as "one of the biggest hits in the history of the National Theatre."
 Successful productions from the non-commercial theatres sometimes transfer to one of the commercial West End houses for an extended run.

-The Royal Opera House is widely regarded as one of the greatest opera houses in the world, comparable with the Palais Garnier and La Scala.
+The Royal Opera House is widely regarded as one of the world's great opera houses, with its current incarnation opened in 1858.
 Commonly known simply as Covent Garden due to its location, it is home to the Royal Opera, Royal Ballet and a resident symphony orchestra, and hosts guest performances from other leading opera, ballet and performance companies from around the world.
 In 1735 its first season of operas, by George Frideric Handel, began and many of his English oratorios were specifically written for Covent Garden and had their premieres here.

 Likewise, the London Coliseum is the resident home to the English National Opera.
 The theatre is also the London base for performances by the English National Ballet, who perform regular seasons throughout the year when not on tour.
 The Peacock Theatre is located on the edge of the Theatreland area.
 Now owned by the London School of Economics and Political Science, it is used in the evenings for dance performances by Sadler's Wells, who manage the theatre on behalf of the school.